 - Work and Stress

-- How to Look After Your Wellbeing at Work?
+- How to Support Your Mental Health at Work?

 The World Health Organization (WHO) defines mental health as: ‘A state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully and is able to make a contribution to her or his community’.